Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 # Enhanced SCCT Versus Patch Notes

 ### Gameplay
-- Spies no longer faintly appear in EMF vision, often called EMF ghosting, when not using any equipment.
+- Spies no longer faintly appear in EMF Vision, often called EMF ghosting, when not using any equipment.
 - Spies no longer have adrenaline when being damaged allowing them to move faster for a short period.
 This eliminates major lag when Spies get shot at off-host.
 - Spies and Mercenaries no longer have inconsistent damage values depending on which side of the body was hit.
 - Adjusted the Mercenary crosshair to align more closely with the center of the screen.